ozgurgulerx/genai-learning-materials/README.md

 3. Contribute by submitting new questions, solutions, or resources via pull requests.

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request if you'd like to add new material or improve existing content.
+To contribute:

+1. Fork this repository and create a new branch.
+2. Add your questions, answers, or improvements to the relevant file (see the `questions/` directory).
+3. Follow the provided question template for consistency.
+4. Commit your changes and open a pull request.
+5. For detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This repository is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.